indrang21/Amsterdam_House_Pricing_EDA/README.md

     * Maximum houses sold are those with 3 rooms.
 Houses with 2-4 rooms are in great demand.

-2. The more the number of rooms in a house, higher the price should be?
-However, that is not what our analysis shows as there are 5-rooms houses going for as little as 265000 EUR and as high as 4495000 EUR.
+2. It is not necessary that the more the number of rooms in a house, the higher the price will be?
+However, the analysis showed that  there are 5-rooms houses price varies from 265000 EUR to 4495000 EUR.

-3. Bigger the house , higher the price?
-Yes, there is a clear upwards sloping trend relationship between the surface area of the house and the price of the house.
+3. There is a clear upwards sloping trend relationship between the surface area of the house and the price of the house.

 4. Interesting observation here is as the house gets bigger, the marginal price of an additional square meter decreases.